Come out, come out, wherever you are… #

 I even suspect that Judah and his captor on the galley ship have a thing for each other.
 Of the 200 slaves on the ship, Quintus (Jack Hawkins) singles Judah out to speak to–he even summons Judah to his chambers one night to “talk.”
 And later, while all his fellow rowers are chained together, Quintus orders only Judah to be unshackled.
 So when the ship is attacked and Quintus is thrown overboard, Judah dives in after him and saves his life, which prompts Quintus to free Judah and later adopt him as his son and heir.
 You might say that Quintus is Judah’s “sugar daddy.”

 There are many subtle gay references in old films that go over some people’s heads.
 Let me cite a few more.
 Some characters use coded metaphors and innuendo to mask their true intentions.
 Like Laurence Olivier in Spartacus (1960) during the notorious bathing scene with his slave Tony Curtis.
-Sir Larry is trying to put the make on pretty-boy Tony and asks him if he prefers “oysters” or “snails” and admits that at times he himself likes to partake of both.
+Sir Larry is trying to put the make on pretty-boy Tony and asks him if he considers the preference of “oysters” and/or “snails” to be a morality issue, then admits that at times he himself likes to partake of both.
 “How about you, dear boy, do you fancy oysters and snails?”
+Tony then runs away so he won’t have to “go there” with the older man, I suppose.

 Cowboys Montgomery Clift and John Ireland are comparing their guns in Red River (1948), trying to determine who has the more impressive one!
 “Let me see your gun.
 Do you want to see mine?”
 Then they whip them out (of their holsters) and actually stroke them.
 Hey, boys, stop that!
 I think John wins, though.
 It was rumored that Ireland did indeed have a fully-loaded “gun,” and little Monty Clift, not so much.
 In a later scene, Ireland is with a group of other ranchers and when asked why he agreed to go on the cattle drive with them, he tells them, “Because [John Wayne] asked me to go, and besides, I have taken a liking to that gun of his.”
 Oh, have you now!
 A little less subtle is the scene in which Joanne Dru chides the spatting Monty and Duke Wayne with, “Stop fighting!
 You two know that you love each other.”
 Well, she had their number at least, huh?